 Reverse mortgages for seniors, however, do not add to monthly living expenses.
 Rather, reverse mortgages can be used to finish paying off a mortgage or other debts, ultimately bringing down costs.
 Any equity remaining can be then saved as credit or used as tax-free household funds.

 Now, for that other shoe: reverse mortgages are repaid when the co-borrower uses the home as a principal residence.
 This may be because you decided to sell or this may be left to your heirs to sort out.
 Still, the benefit of this arrangement comes in the form of securing independent living in your own home well into your retirement.
-To learn more about Reverse mortgages for seniors, contact Longbridge Financial today at 855-523-4326.
+To learn more about Reverse mortgages for seniors, contact Longbridge Financial today.